Boundary expansion for the Loewner-Nirenberg problem in domains with conic singularities: Proof of Theorem

 \item for $H_3$ in the case $\overline{m}_i<a=A$, similarly,

 \item for $H_3$, in the case $\overline{m}_i\geq A$,

 The last term with $\left(\frac{r}{r_0}\right)^{\overline{m}_i}$ factor can be dealt with as \eqref{eq-rDr-p}. \end{itemize}

-As $rD_r F$ already has estimates by \eqref{eq-w-pqlm}, we can work as the $p=0$ case to derive \eqref{eq-Hlm-mp} for $p=1$.
-For general $p$, we can keep applying these identities to transfer the $(rD_r)^p$ derivatives to $F$, and apply \eqref{eq-w-pqlm} to derive the theorem. \end{proof}
+As $rD_r F$ has estimates by \eqref{eq-w-pqlm}, we can work as the $p=0$ case to derive \eqref{eq-Hlm-mp} for $p=1$.
+For general $p$, we can keep applying these identities to transfer the $(rD_r)^p$ derivatives to $F$, and apply \eqref{eq-w-pqlm} to derive the lemma. \end{proof}